 The Cross and the Church

-[Note: This MS is available in larger font on our New Uploads page.]
+[Note: This MS is available in larger font on our New Uploads page.

 1. The cross made the church possible.
 Paul teaches that God’s plan of redemption includes reconciling both Jew and Gentile unto God in one body, the church, through the cross (Eph.
 2:14–16).
 Even more emphatic is Acts 20:28, which speaks of “…the church of the Lord which He purchased with His own blood.”
 Notice some important Truths in these verses:

-The church could not and did not exist before the cross, except in promise and plan, therefore it did not exist in the days of Abraham, Moses, or even John the Baptizer.
+3. The church could not and did not exist before the cross, except in promise and plan, therefore it did not exist in the days of Abraham, Moses, or even John the Baptizer.

-1. The worship of the church is linked to the cross.
-The central avenue of worship is the Lord’s Supper, which is centered in the cross.
-However, it is only because of what Christ did on the cross that prayer, preaching the saving Gospel, giving of our money to promote the Gospel, and singing praises to the Lord have any validity.
+5. The worship of the church is linked to the cross.
+The Lord’s Supper in which faithful saints participate each Lord’s Day is centered in the cross.
+Moreover, it is only because of what Jesus did on the cross that prayer, preaching the saving Gospel, giving of our money to promote the Gospel, and singing praises to the Father and His Son have any validity.
 Truly every part of worship is rooted in the cross of Christ.
-May we never be guilty of trying to separate Christ’s church from His cross.
-They stand or fall together.

-Attribution: From thescripturecache.com; Dub McClish, owner and administrator.
+Attribution: From thescripturecache.com; Dub McClish, owner, curator, and administrator.

 Author: Dub McClish